evshary/cheat-sheet/C++/Container.md

 * unordered_map:
   - The internal data structure is a hash table, so lookup only needs O(1)
   - Building hash table takes time.
+  - To erase, worst case is O(N).
+Refer to https://stackoverflow.com/questions/34556937/stdunordered-seterase-complexity

 ## Example
 * insert